 Coca-Cola’s page is primarily static.
 You may expect animated bubbles in line with their “refreshing” brand strategy, but no. Instead, they’ve used an animation for another ideology that has been incredibly popular since 2014.
 “Share a Coke” takes center stage here and the animation only enhances this brand strategy.
 One Coke bottle’s label moves between various names — both female and male names - and teams.

-In addition to enhancing their current marketing drive, the rolling animation offers Coke the chance to make seasonal updates.
+In addition to enhancing its current marketing drive, the rolling animation offers Coke the chance to make seasonal updates.
 Currently, the team names are for football, both collegiate and professional, which appeal to an American audience glued to the popular Autumn sport.
 You see a familiar name, your favorite sports team and you can’t help but want to go get that Coke.

 Google’s Your Plan, Your Planet site is aimed at helping people think about conservation and green living and how they can actually make the change.
 The landing page is simple.
 Text moves in, but then remains static.
 But once you click through “Let’s Get Started,” the page wakes up with four adorable animated icons that lead to even more dynamic animations.